zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

 2023/05/15-18:01:46.223244 139711509092096  Options.sst_partitioner_factory: None
 ```

-What we can see in the runtime folder of the partition is that there exist two Options files, a older one `OPTIONS-000014` and a newer one `OPTIONS-000023`.
+What we can see in the runtime folder of the partition is that there exist two Options files, an older one `OPTIONS-000014`, and a newer one `OPTIONS-000023`.

 The older one contains the expected configuration for the SST partitioning: